The NCCS User Services Group

 Enter an NCCS Identification Code question and answer on the blanks provided.

-The NCCS Identification Code is not a password.
-The NCCS Identification Code is used by the NCCS User Services Group to positively identify users when sensitive information--like a password--is discussed by telephone.
+The NCCS Identification Code question and answer are not being used as a password.
+The NCCS Identification Code question and answer are used by the NCCS User Services Group to positively identify users when sensitive information--like a password--is discussed by telephone.
 You may use whatever question and answer combination you wish, however, you should provide a code that you will remember.
 If you can not remember the answer to your NCCS Identification Code question, you will be required to send by facsimile (fax) a new NCCS Identification Code question and answer combination with your signature via the following fax number:

 301-286-1634